Birthday memorial planned for murdered girl

 A horrific crime

-The document alleges horrific details that lead up to the killing.
-Michelle Martens told police her daughter was given methamphetamine "to calm her down" and that Gonzales had sex with the girl, according to the complaint.
+Martens told police her daughter was given methamphetamine "to calm her down" and that Gonzales had sex with the girl, according to the complaint.

 Martens told police Gonzales choked her daughter to death.
 But Gonzales denied any involvement in the killing, telling police it was Kelley, who he identified as his cousin, who stabbed and dismembered Victoria.

+Kelley "held her hand over" Victoria's mouth as Gonzales "committed the sexual act" while Martens watched, the complaint said.
+According to the document, "Michelle stated she watched this ... happen for sexual gratification."

-Kelley had recently been released from prison and was staying with Martens at the time, Martens told police.
-CNN affiliate KOAT said both Kelley and Gonzales have extensive criminal records.
+Kelley had been released from prison four days earlier and was staying with Martens at the time, Martens told police.
+Police said Gonzales told them he and Martens met online and had been dating for about a month.

-The mother apparently had a traffic citation in the past, according to the affiliate.
+CNN affiliate KOAT reported that both Kelley and Gonzales have extensive criminal records.
 All three suspects were being held on $1 million bond.

+Gary Mitchell, an attorney representing Martens, said he hasn't met with her and plans to do so this week.
+In a statement emailed to CNN, Mitchell accused prosecutors of trying the case in the press.

+"Until we can get control of that," the statement said, "all of the important factors which are necessary to make a learned decision will not be available to us.
+Time, hopefully, will allow us to obtain that information and at the appropriate time, which generally is in a trial, all sides can be heard."

 Attorney Tom Clark told CNN he represents Gonzales and will meet with his client later this week.

-Attorneys representing Michelle Martens and Jessica Kelley did not return calls from CNN.
+An attorney for Jessica Kelley did not return calls from CNN.

+Kelley's grandfather told KOAT he hadn't seen her for three years, since they attended church together.

+"I never thought that she'd be able to do anything like that," he said.
+"I never thought she would hurt a child.
+All I know is that she had a good childhood.
+She was raised in church," said the grandfather, who asked not to be identified.
+He said the family has cut ties with Kelley.